neonmik/Wave-Machine-Firmware/README.md

 Things to implement:

 - Multicore:
-    - Need to create/reorganise layer between hardware and synth... reformat and streamline.
+    - Think about adding MIDI capability, as it IN will be handled on core1 and priority/arp is handled on core0... may need a mialbox back? or a midi message queue...

 - Improve Settings funtionality:
-    - Make sure it only calls a para update when a values actually changed (probably need to improve the input value stabilities for this)
+    - Make sure it only calls a para update when a values actually changed (_probably_ 100% need to improve the input value stabilities for this)

 - Improve Oscillator script - current bugs include:
     - Finesse soft start code - currently takes too long to get going.
     - Add functions for all software controls (mod params)
     - Add logarithmic compression or soft clipping algorithm to the output sample (instead of hard cliping, but keep the option) to allow a better volume output/use more of the 12 bit output

 - Improve Mod code:
-    - fix control for preset/pagination
-    - Move function calls to the synth side
+    - improve algorithm:-
+        - Make inputs tidier/more unified
+        - Make a switchable output between signed and unsign methods (Vib == Signed, Trem||Vector == Unsigned)
-    - Move update closer to synth/dac code
+    - Move update closer to synth/dac code:- could probably do with being intergrated like ADSR

 - Arp code:
-    - Arp can't keep up if at high speeds (above 1/16, or 1/32)...
-ONLY while on arp page:- MUST but the update of the controls is causing an issue, need to add multicore mailbox/greater issue of unstable controls...
-    - If you play a 2 octave C7, followed by a 2 oct Dm7, fine, but if you then play another 2 octave C7, the note organised gets confused.
+    - Definitely a "Remove_Notes" function issue... need to remove them and then reorganise the list at the end - just like "Add_Notes" :- If you play a 2 octave C7, followed by a 2 oct Dm7, fine, but if you then play another 2 octave C7, the note organised gets confused.
 Something to do with the return on double notes I believe... mayeb move the reorganizing to the end of the Note Priority update loop.

 - Create a test script for hardware (ongoing with the use of DEBUG defines for printf, need to have a global debug level)

 - Prove hardware functions:
     - MIDI
-    - EEPROM
+    - EEPROM - implimented from Settings/Controls
     - CV?

 - Implement USB-MIDI and MIDI:
-    - Notes
+    - Notes - MIDI IN calls the same functions to the mailbox as Keys, MIDI OUT will call from Note Priority
-    - CC controls
+    - CC controls - Should add a functionality on the controls/UI function?
-    - Tempo
+    - Tempo - BEAT_CLOCK(core0) needs to be updated from MIDI IN on core1